taojinmin/emailhub/README.md

 # emailhub
-A tool that can receive mail in bulk
+A tool that can receive mail in bulk.